VirtusLab/bazel-steward/README.md

     versioning: loose
 ```

-When resolving which rule to use, Bazel Steward first tries to find an exact match of the group and artifact.
+When resolving which rule to use, Bazel Steward first checks rules with the dependencies key defined (in order they are declared) and then other rules (also in declaration order).
-Then it tries to find an exact group and no artifact.
-Lastly, it tries to find a rule with no group and no artifact.

 When the rule is found, it can configure for a dependency the following things:
 * `versioning` (string) <br/>